Who Is the AT&T Commercial Girl?

 Have you ever wondered the name of the quirky actress who plays the iconic AT&T commercial girl?

 Watch some of her funniest AT&T commercials here:

-She has also done voice over work for a few Marvel cartoons and some other online animated shows.
+Vayntrub has also done voice over work for a few Marvel cartoons and some other online animated shows.
 She was the voice of Doreen Green/Squirrel Girl in Marvel’s New Warriors, a Marvel Television series.

 The actress is involved in giving back as well.